pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 ```
 [^kx-copyright]

-I think the first time I saw this, I immediatly gave up on trying to understand
+I think the first time I saw this, I immediately gave up on trying to understand
 it.
-Obviously this is just a golfing language, what other explanation would
+Obviously, this is just a golfing language, what other explanation would
 there be for this?

 Thankfully, someone introduced me to Kenneth Iverson's Turing award lecture